shahinvaseghi/invpro/inventory/README.md

 - **Master Data**
   - `ItemType`, `ItemCategory`, `ItemSubcategory`: hierarchical classification with per-company uniqueness constraints.
-  - `Warehouse`, `WorkLine`: physical storage and work areas, each scoped by company.
+  - `Warehouse`: physical storage locations, each scoped by company.
+  - **Note**: `WorkLine` has been moved to the `production` module as it is primarily a production concept, though it can optionally be used in inventory consumption issues.

 - **Item Definitions**
   - `Item`: central product/part definition.
 Automatically generates `item_code`, `sequence_segment`, and `batch_number` based on type/category/subcategory and current month.
 Supports optional `secondary_batch_number` (user-defined secondary batch number).